Wazzaps/ampm/README.md

 # Custom NFS server
 ampm --server='1.2.3.4:/foo/bar' get foobar:mbf5qxqli76zx7btc5n7fkq47tjs6cl2

-# Selects artifact by attribute (will fail if not unique)
-ampm get foobar -a arch=x86_64

 # Same but gets newest version if it's the only non-unique attribute
 ampm get foobar -a arch=x86_64 -a version=@semver:^1.0